Climate Corps is hiring a

 25 hours/week perks:

 *The Segal AmeriCorps Education Award can be used to pay tuition or repay qualified student loans.
-Individuals 55+ may gift their award to their child, grandchild, foster child or step-child.
+Individuals 55+ at the start of their service term may gift their award to their child, grandchild, foster child or step-child.

 *Applicants who have received deferred action for childhood arrivals (DACA) through the U.S. Department of Homeland Security are not eligible to serve as AmeriCorps members at this time.

-Climate Impact Corps is powered by passionate AmeriCorps members who serve in one of two initiatives: Community Forestry Corps or Home Energy Corps.
+Climate Impact Corps is powered by passionate AmeriCorps members who serve in one of three initiatives: Community Forestry, Home Energy or Community Resilience.
 The program was launched in 2020, to address urgent needs in Minnesota and is administered by Ampact.

 Ampact is a national organization that demonstrates the power of national service to solve complex social problems by creating innovative programs that focus on the key areas of education, environmental stewardship, and healthy futures for communities.
-These programs include Reading Corps, Math Corps, Early Learning Corps, Heading Home Corps and Recovery Corps.
+These programs include Reading Corps, Math Corps, Early Learning Corps, Climate Impact Corps, Heading Home Corps, Language Corps, Public Health Corps, Recovery Corps and Resettlement Corps.